kubernetes/enhancements/keps/sig-node/3815-pod-condition-for-configuration-errors/README.md

 It is very likely that users experience configuration errors when submitting pods to Kubernetes.
 We would like to propose a new condition so that users can determine if a pod has an error in startup.
-A new condition will provide a quick way to verify if a pod detected a unrecoverable configuration error.
+A new condition will provide a quick way to verify if a pod has detected an unrecoverable configuration error.
 Many of these configuration errors are fixable via user interactions (ie creating a secret, changing the image name) but without any modifications the pods will stay stuck in the pending state.

 ## Motivation